 Good biophilic design is one which is designed to keep The world, as we know it today, is relatively new.
 The large-scale agriculture, urbanization, industrialization, and the dominant use of technology, everything is fairly recent.
 However, these are artificial forces whereas human evolution took place in an adaptive response to the natural world.
 It will not be incorrect to say that the human mind, body, and soul evolved in a bio-centric world which explains our inherent inclination to affiliate with nature.
 And this is exactly what biophilia is all about.
-Biophilic designs seek to create good habitat for people in the modern built environment and are known to reduce stress, improve cognitive function and creativity, advance people’s health, fitness and well-being.
+Biophilic designs seek to create good habitats for people in the modern built environment and are known to reduce stress, improve cognitive function and creativity, and advance people’s health, fitness, and well-being.

 Visual Connection with Nature

 Visual connection with nature refers to a direct view of nature, living systems, and natural processes.
 A space with a view to the natural flow of water body, vegetation, trees, non-threatening animals, indoor green wall, aquarium, artwork with nature scenes, and highly designed landscapes feels whole and can be incredibly calming.
 Spaces with visual connection with nature have shown to be less stressful and people in such environments have more positive emotional functioning, show improved concentration and recovery rates.

 Non-visual connection with nature seeks to create an environment that uses sound, aroma, touch and in some cases even taste to help reduce stress and improve perceived physical and mental health.
 These auditory, haptic, olfactory or gustatory stimuli create a reference to nature, living systems, and natural processes and let people experience nature in a built environment.
 From fragrant flowers to birds, weather to textured materials, fireplace to music, and pets to textiles, all contribute towards a non-visual connection with nature.